-The Preliminary Official Statement dated September 24, 2010, issued with respect to the Bonds (the "Preliminary Official Statement"), has been deemed final by the Commonwealth as of its date for purposes of SEC Rule 15c2-12 (the "Rule"), except for the omission of information as permitted by the Rule, but is subject to revision, amendment, and completion in the final Official Statement (hereinafter the "Official Statement") to be prepared with respect to the Bonds.
+The Preliminary Official Statement dated December 9, 2010, issued with respect to the Third Series B Bonds (the "Preliminary Official Statement"), has been deemed final by the Commonwealth as of its date for purposes of the Rule, except for the omission of information as permitted by the Rule, but is subject to revision, amendment, and completion in the final Official Statement (hereinafter the "Official Statement") to be prepared with respect to the Third Series B Bonds.
 A reasonable number of copies (not to exceed 1,000) of the Official Statement, to be dated as of a date prior to settlement, will be furnished to the Purchaser within seven business days after the sale date.
 Copies of the Official Statement in excess of 1,000 will be furnished at the request of the Purchaser at its own expense.
 The Purchaser will be required to provide pricing information necessary for the Commonwealth to complete the Official Statement.

-In order to assist bidders in complying with the Rule, the Commonwealth will execute a written Continuing Disclosure Agreement to provide or cause to be provided, in accordance with the Rule, certain annual financial information and timely notices of the occurrence of certain events, if material, with respect to the Bonds.
-A description of this Continuing Disclosure Agreement is set forth in the Preliminary Official Statement and will also be set forth in the Official Statement.
+In order to assist bidders in complying with the Rule, the Commonwealth will execute a written Continuing Disclosure Agreement to provide or cause to be provided, in accordance with the Rule, certain annual financial information and timely notices of the occurrence of certain events, if material, with respect to the Third Series B Bonds.
+A description of the Continuing Disclosure Agreement is set forth in the Preliminary Official Statement and will also be set forth in the Official Statement.